Launch Procedures

 Motors sized F and up: $15.00 for non-members

-If you are launching a motor size that requires a certification level, please be prepared to show your card to the RSO.
-If you are not certified, but are interested in learning how to proceed, please see one of our members.
-We will be happy to assist you with the proper paperwork and procedures.
+Make sure the RSO and LCO are aware if you are certifying for a high-power level so a member of the High-Power Committee can observe the launch.
+If you are launching a motor size that requires a certification level, be prepared to show your NAR or TRA card to the RSO.
+If you are not certified, but are interested in learning how to proceed, please see one of our High-Power committee members who will be happy to assist you with the proper paperwork and procedures.

 Pad Procedure